Our Goal is Simple Yet Impactful:

 GaMEP offers events across the state of Georgia, including a series of two-hour lunch-and-learn events on a variety of topics designed to provide actionable tips and tools for manufacturers to utilize in their plants.

-If you are interested in learning from other manufacturers in Georgia, GaMEP offers two types of peer-to-peer groups in nine regions throughout the state.
+If you are interested in learning from other manufacturers in Georgia, GaMEP offers two types of peer-to-peer groups in 10 regions throughout the state.
 The Advanced Manufacturing Consortium helps manufacturers advance their knowledge and use of Lean tools, while CEO Roundtables provide manufacturing leaders a private, secure forum to contribute, listen, and learn from other manufacturing leaders and each other.

 Connections to Georgia Tech Resources